advaitathreya/9-401-final-project/appendix.md

 All objects have **properties**.
 Elementary objects have **elementary properties**.
 Composite objects have **composite properties**.
 Composite properties are composed of the properties of the component objects.
 Composite properties are determined from the component properties by **models**.
 Objects can conform to **types** that are schemas for a particular set of objects that share similar properties.

 The **state** of a system is the set of all properties of all objects in the system, and the models that determine them.
 The **state space** of a system is the set of all possible states of the system.
+Here, "possible" means a state that is internally self-consistent.
+Any combination of properties and models that does not contradict itself is a possible state.

 > **Example 1**: A Hydrogen Atom
 >